minhto2802/DPE/README.md

 Overview
 ========

-This repository contains code to reproduce results from the ICML 2025 paper:
+This repository contains code to reproduce results from the ICML 2025 paper.

-**Diverse Prototypical Ensembles Improve Robustness to Subpopulation Shift**
 Summary site: https://minhto2802.github.io/diversified_prototypical_ensemble

 We present a simple yet effective method that improves robustness to subpopulation shifts without requiring group annotations.
 Our approach combines a pretrained backbone with a *diversified ensemble of prototype classifiers* trained to capture different substructure in the data.